jlb14n/Capstone/README.md

 --Code folder contains all code necessary for the Dashboard, including ETL and ML code.

---Datasets folder contains all the original datasets used, though it does not include some data that was pulled directly from APIs
+--Datasets folder contains all the original datasets used, though it does not include some data that was pulled directly from APIs.